oyxiulian/oyxiulian.github.io/_pages/honors.md

     👉<a href="/honors/image22.png" class="view-link">View(TEM-4)</a>
   </li>
   <li class="item">
-    Summer Intensive Translation and Interpretation Academic Program at The University of British Columbia 👉<a href="/honors/image24.png" class="view-link">View</a>
+    Summer Intensive Translation and Interpretation Academic Program at the University of British Columbia 👉<a href="/honors/image24.png" class="view-link">View</a>
   </li>
   <li class="item">